This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Counselling

-You can apply the cream to the head of the penis about 20 minutes before sexual activity, making sure to wash it off before intercourse to prevent irritation to your partner.
+You can apply the cream to your penis (focusing on the head) about 20 minutes before sexual activity.
+Remember to wash it off before sex to prevent any irritation to your partner.

 Selective Serotonin Reuptake Inhibitors (SSRIs)